Lee Li Lian

 Lee Li Lian (李丽连 (Lǐ Lìlián); born 19 July 1978) is a Singaporean politician.
 A member of the Workers' Party (WP), she was the Member of Parliament for Punggol East Single Member Constituency (SMC) between 2013 and 2015.

 Lee made her political debut in the 2011 general election, unsuccessfully contesting in Punggol East SMC against the governing People's Action Party (PAP).
 She later became its Member of Parliament (MP) after winning the 2013 by-election; however, she was narrowly unseated by the PAP in the 2015 general election.

-Lee has remained active in politics despite not contesting in the 2020 general election.

 Career

 Outside politics, Lee worked as a Business Development Executive at Clapper (S) Pte Ltd (2000–2003), a Financial Consultant for American International Assurance (2003–2005), a Broker with CIMB-GK Securities (2005–2006), a Recruitment Manager for Prudential Assurance (2006–2008) and a Senior Trainer at Great Eastern Life Assurance (2008–2013).
 Lee resigned from her job as a financial trainer to serve as a full-time MP following her victory in the Punggol East by-election.